pixelstorm/General-WordPress-Development-Guidelines/README.md

 ## Images
 1. Create [ custom image sizes ](https://developer.wordpress.org/reference/functions/add_image_size/) for all components that use images.
 2. Do not load small photos into the media library.
 Always load large imagery into the media library and code the component to use a custom image size.
 Remember to run https://wordpress.org/plugins/regenerate-thumbnails/ or you custom image will not work.
+3. When exporting images from figma export a large size ie: 3x the size its displayed at.
-3. Always rename imagery to a simple "memorable and searchable" name before loading the image into the media library.
+4. Always rename imagery to a simple "memorable and searchable" name before loading the image into the media library.
-4. Use a srcset to output responsive images on the frontend for all responsive break points. see design seciton. https://developer.mozilla.org/en-US/docs/Learn/HTML/Multimedia_and_embedding/Responsive_images Please keep this inmind when choosing slideshow plugins https://www.metaslider.com/image-slide-demo/. the slideshows are to also utilise srcset
+5. Use a srcset to output responsive images on the frontend for all responsive break points. see design seciton. https://developer.mozilla.org/en-US/docs/Learn/HTML/Multimedia_and_embedding/Responsive_images Please keep this inmind when choosing slideshow plugins https://www.metaslider.com/image-slide-demo/. the slideshows are to also utilise srcset
-5. Use svg for icons, images and logos where posible.
+6. Use svg for icons, images and logos where posible.
-6. We do not use fontawesome for icons as its too bloated.
+7. We do not use fontawesome for icons as its too bloated.

 ## Wordpress Menus
 1. Construct wordpress menus using pages.
 Not custom links which require manual updates to change link properties.
 Create the page if it does not exist.